sbsumitpro/sbsumitpro/README.md

 ### ✨ Fun Facts

-- 🎸 In my free time, I love playing the guitar and exploring new music.
+- 🎸 In my free time, I love visiting new places and exploring new music.
-- 🌍 Passionate about sustainable technology and its impact on the environment.
+- 🌍 Passionate about sustainable technology, new tech trends, geographical importance.

 ---